matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 definition itself.

-The main thing to note is the use of $$ {passed}_j $$ as an indicator variable, ie. how it's state can turn on or off one of the feature constraints.
+The main thing to note is the use of $$ {passed}_j $$ as an indicator variable, ie. how its state can turn on or off one of the feature constraints.
 For example, take $$ j \in {positive\_classifiers} $$.
-If a particular solution
+If a particular solution has
 $$ {passed}_j $$ as 1, then we better be sure that the feature $$ j $$ actually
-exceeds the classifier's threshold, as it is contributing positively towards the stage passing.
+exceeds the classifier's threshold, as it is contributing positively towards the stage constraint passing.

 Conversely, for a classifier $$ j $$ with a negative weight, we only care that the feature *doesn't* pass its classifier threshold if $$ {passed}_j $$ is 0.

-With this in mind, it's clear that `detect(cascade, im)` is True if and only if there's a solution to the linear program derived from `cascade` where the $$ {pixel}_j $$ variables take on the corresponding pixel values in `im`.
+With this in mind, it's clear that `detect(cascade, im)` is `True` if and only if there's a solution to the linear program derived from `cascade` where the $$ {pixel}_j $$ variables take on the corresponding pixel values in `im`.

 ## MILPs in Python